 When you visit your dog breeder’s home, you should pay attention to their interactions with the dogs under their care.

-There will be many cues that the dogs are afraid of an untrustworthy breeder, and it is likely that the breeder themselves will demonstrate a subconscious lack of care for the dogs.
+There will be many cues that the dogs are afraid of an untrustworthy breeder, and the breeder themselves will likely demonstrate a subconscious lack of care for the dogs.

 3 Little-Known Facts About Bergamasco Puppies